Let who I am be told through the reality of my life.

 Around year four of marriage, we started building a brand in the relationships arena, specifically for millennials.

 We actually saw some success there, and one of our books was featured in a major magazine for our demographic.
 But as we experienced more of life, we began to take on new perspectives about love and relationships.
 Primarily, we moved from a philosophy of "give, give, give" to "attune, know, tell" (attune to yourself and to the other for true encounter; know and be who you are so you can love with a genuine love; and tell the truth, even when honesty isn't easy).
-Ultimately, we decided to un-publish the book we spent months on.
+We decided to take down our site/brand and take some time to reflect.
+The book is still available because we think it might still help a few people, but we also know there's a lot more to say than what we wrote there.
 Maybe we'll come back to it some day, and maybe we won't.

 We learned, in a major way through this experience, that pursuing an honest life means you can't hold on to things that aren't in alignment to where you honestly are, no matter how much the world says you should.